 You can book your 12–15-year-old into a Somerset vaccination site for their second dose by phoning our local bookings team for clinically vulnerable children on 01823 342995.
 (Please do not use this number for any other queries as the team can only help with 2nd doses for clinically vulnerable children).

 2) When and where can my healthy 5-11 year old receive their vaccine?

-Vaccinations for healthy 5-11 year olds are available from Saturday 2nd April 2020.
+Vaccinations for healthy 5-11 year olds are widely available.
 Please book via NBS or call 119.
-All of our vaccination centres will be providing vaccinations for this age group, but please either book ahead or check the Grab-A-Jab website before attending a vaccination location as they may be providing specific clinics on specific days / times.
+All of our vaccination centres will be providing vaccinations for this age group, but please either book ahead or check the Grab-A-Jab to find a walk in clinic that is open near you.
+Please ensure you check the clinic is offering the vaccination required before you arrive.
 This is because younger children require a different version of the vaccine which contains a smaller dose.